tunniclm/s20readme/README.md

 To run the application:
 * `docker run -it -p 8080:8080 -v $PWD:/root/project -w /root/project myapp-run sh -c .build/release/`

-*Note* you must publish your project to [Github](https://github.com/) for the above command to work.

 ### License
 All generated content is available for use and modification under the permissive MIT License (see `LICENSE` file), with the exception of SwaggerUI which is licensed under an Apache-2.0 license (see `NOTICES.txt` file).